-Place of registration: local municipal office of your current domicile filled out by a medical doctor.
-Papers submitted in a foreign language must have an attached Japanese translation.)
+Place of registration: local municipal office of your current domicile

+- 1. Notification of Birth (this is attached to the Birth Certificate, which must be filled out by a medical doctor.
+Papers submitted in a foreign language must have an attached Japanese translation.) - 2.
+Mother and Child Health Handbook - 3.
+National Health Insurance Card (if a member of the national health insurance scheme)